First of all, three savory recipes in a row, what is this?! Clearly I’m on a savory kick and I’m pretty stoked about it. OK now onto the real post…

 Eventually I pulled that sad little mess out of the frying pan.
 The chicken was cooked through, but due to its long cook time, it was seeping with oil.
 Alex and his friends tried their best to eat it, but at the end of the night, the plates were full of barely eaten fried chicken drummies.

 Not like I blame them.
-They were great sports in the whole thing.
+They were great sports about the whole thing.

-- Make sure your oil is at the right temperature.
+Check the oil temperature—Make sure your oil is at the right temperature.
 Between 350-375°F is best.
-For me using an electric stove, this meant keeping things at a medium medium low heat.
+For me, using an electric stove, this meant keeping things at a medium medium-low heat.

-- Do a 24 hour brine, and do it with full-fat buttermilk.
+Marinate the chicken for a long time—Do a 24-hour brine, and do it with full-fat buttermilk.
 Buttermilk is KEY to making a soft, tender chicken.
 The acidity of the buttermilk helps to break down protein structures in the chicken, meaning after 24 hours it becomes way less chewy and retains better moisture.

 - 1 whole chicken, cut into 8ths